-Students in the Accelerated Bachelor of Science Degree, Traditional Bachelor of Science in Nursing Degree, and the RN-BSN Degree must complete all degree requirements within five (5) years of starting their first clinical nursing course.
-There will be no exceptions granted to the five-year limitation requirement, regardless of the excuse.
+Students seeking an Accelerated Bachelor of Science Degree, Traditional Bachelor of Science in Nursing Degree, and RN-BSN Degree must complete all degree requirements within three (3) years of starting their first clinical nursing course.
+There will be no exceptions granted to the three-year limitation requirement, regardless of the excuse.
 Time limits shall be computed from and include the first semester of credit applied to the nursing degree program.
 Students who do not enroll for two (2) consecutive semesters are subject to all program requirements, policies, and guidelines in place at the time of re-enrollment.
 Re-admission is not guaranteed and students must meet the current School of Nursing and University of Mobile Catalog requirements.